teotm/teotm/README.md

 ## Hi there 👋

-I will make a cooler looking bio in here soon, yuhhhhhhhhhhh But don't expect that I'll do it quickly
+I will make a cooler looking bio in here soon, yuhhhhhhhhhhh<br>
+But don't expect that I'll do it quickly<br>
 Okay byes, waaaaaaaaaaaah

 <!--